Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 East Cesar Chavez & other locations

-The vegan food truck has burgers that are so ridiculously packed with flavor that you forget you’re not eating meat.
+This vegan food truck has burgers that are so ridiculously packed with flavor, it’s easy to forget you’re not actually eating meat.
 Get the munchie-worthy Bac'n Cheeze Burger, which has a house-made soy & gluten-free patty, house-made seitan “bac'n," melted “cheeze," vegan mayo, ketchup, and veggies.
-You’ll find Arlo’s trucks at Cheer Up Charlies, The Grackle, and Spider House.
+You’ll find Arlo’s trucks at Cheer Up Charlies, The Grackle, and Spider House, each of which serve this tasty burger.

 Sirloin bacon cheeseburger